FractalVoyager/threeD/README.md

 - o3: make it work for tails that circle back to the shape (holes - write hole detection fcn)
 - o4: make it work for multiple shapes and single points (think we just want to get rid of these, keep the biggest shape)
-- o5: get many more samples and handle all weird parts that haven't been addressed (final check) 3D Sides:
+- o5: get many more samples and handle all weird parts that haven't been addressed (final check)

+Triangulate 2d shape: (t)

+- t0: fix the optimized ear clip triangulate
+- t1: refactor to abstract some stuff out

+3D Sides: (s)

 - s0: bug fix the initial top down sometimes not only doing points after
+- s2: throughly test to make sure it is all working as expected

+FV stuff: (f)

+- f0: fix binary file export to not add those two random points
+- f1: write wasm to return array of black and white points so we can remove the step of converting colored array to black and white
+- f2: make the binary file download a list of all of the given julia sets
+- f3: allow line edits: turn into paroblic curve, set start point, set end point, make straight line, add or subtract points in even spacing

+## DOING:

 - s1: try different strategy in top down to only go to one point in bottom plane (first in order) instead of all

-- s2: throughly test to make sure it is all working as expected
+## DONE:

 - s3: clean up createSides file

-DOING:

-- s3: clean up createSides file

-DONE:
+# Notes

 Notes from createSides.js
 // go through points in smaller plane